lukeod/vampiresurvivors-modding/dlc-system.md

 }
 ```

-Each TextAsset contains JSON data that gets merged into the main game data through `DataManager.MergeInJsonData()`.
+Each TextAsset appears to contain JSON data that gets merged into the main game data through `DataManager.MergeInJsonData()` based on code analysis.

 ## Factory System Integration

-DLC content creation uses the factory pattern:
+Based on code analysis, DLC content creation appears to use the factory pattern:

-### Factory Classes
+### Factory classes
-All factories extend `SerializedScriptableObject` and use `UnitySerializedDictionary` for type-safe mappings:
+Based on code analysis, factories extend `SerializedScriptableObject` and use `UnitySerializedDictionary` for type-safe mappings:

 - **WeaponFactory** - Maps `WeaponType` to `Weapon` prefabs
 - **CharacterFactory** - Maps `CharacterType` to `CharacterController` prefabs